 150 years ago on May 16, 1870, Massachusetts passed An Act relating to free instruction in drawing, which has become known as the 1870 Drawing Act.
 This declared drawing instruction a vital part of public school education.
-MAEA is partnering with the Drawing Act Coalition to sponsor a community art installation this May.
+MAEA is partnering with the Drawing Act Coalition to sponsor a community art installation to be displayed some time in the fall of 2020.
+This installation was planned for the spring but has been postponed due to the the COVID-19 outbreak.
 Help celebrate the 150th year of the Drawing Act by asking your students, their families, and your colleagues, friends and family to create a small drawing of something seen every day.
 Drawings could be a tree outside your window, your keys, a parking meter, or a family member’s face.

 Who can participate in Drawing Act 150?